systemd/systemd/docs/HACKING.md

 To allow VSCode's debugger to attach to systemd running in a mkosi image, we have to make sure it can access the container/virtual machine spawned by mkosi where systemd is running. mkosi makes this possible via a handy SSH option that makes the generated image accessible via SSH when booted.
-The easiest way to set the option is to create a file 20-local.conf in mkosi.default.d/ and add the following contents:
+Thus you must build the image with `mkosi --ssh`.
+The easiest way to set the option is to create a file 20-local.conf in mkosi.default.d/ (in the directory you ran mkosi in) and add the following contents:

 ```
 [Host]